The Ultimate Guide to Middle Management:

 In addition to these skills, we have also noted several others below that middle managers should advocate for and prioritize when seeking leadership development opportunities.

 The ability to recognize, monitor, and manage one's own emotions and recognize, navigate and influence others' emotions in stressful situations can make all the difference in a middle manager’s leadership abilities.
-In research conducted by TalentSmart, they evaluated emotional intelligence alongside 33 other workplace skills and uncovered that emotional intelligence is the strongest predictor of performance.
+In research conducted by TalentSmart, 34 workplace skills were evaluated and of them, emotional intelligence was found to be the strongest predictor of performance.

 Shifting from being reliant on yourself to get work done and hit your personal objectives to producing results through others requires new skills, a mindset shift, and changed behaviors.
 A line can be drawn between how successful a middle manager is to how well they can pass on their own functional and leadership strengths to their team of managers.
 However, to do so effectively, middle managers need the following skills: